 |It is usually a good idea to let people know if a record is waiting for them to review it, that way the record doesn’t just sit there until somebody happens to notice it.
 These notification emails can also be used to explain what steps the reviewer might need to take, so that people new to the workflow process will know what to do.

-As we just discussed, a workflow can set security related to a specific record as it moves through a workflow.
+As we just discussed, security can be set at each stage of a workflow.
 In addition we also need some security at the application level.
 GW Apps will need to know who is allowed to make design changes to the app, who can access the app, and what the users of the app should be able to do.

 In GW Apps there are four parts to app security:

 |These are the users who are able to make design changes to the app.